bdaylik/log2kafka/README.md

 export CMAKE_OPTIONS="-DBUILD_DOC:BOOL=ON -DKAFKA_LINK_STATIC:BOOL=ON -DAVRO_LINK_STATIC:BOOL=ON -DUSE_LOG4CXX:BOOL=ON"
 ```

-with the desired combination of options.
+being the above the same combination used for the pre-built installation script generation.
+You can of course change this to your desired combination of options.

 Then, to build under *nix or Cygwin use: